oppia/oppia-web-developer-docs/Schemas.md

 ##### Default and optional arguments

-If an argument is not present in a payload/request, and the schema for that argument is defined in the handler, then that argument is treated as “missing”.
+If an argument is not present in a request, and the schema for that argument is defined in the handler, then that argument is treated as “missing”.
 For missing args, `schema_utils` will raise an `AssertionError` which will be represented as an `InvalidInputException` by the `vaidate_and_normalize_args()` method.

 To provide a default value for an argument, include a key with the name `default_value` along with the schema.
 The value for this key is the default value, which will be used if the argument is not present.
 If an argument is optional and it is not supposed to be updated with any default value, then the `default_value` key should map to `None`.